Skip to content

 Selection screen for format changes in Ubuntu Linux

-After selecting a region, the area to the right of the list shows various examples of how dates and other values are shown.
+After selecting a region, the area to the right shows examples of how dates and other values will appear.

 Restart prompt after changing format in Ubuntu Linux